Weight cycling and Serre-type conjectures for unitary groups: -adic Hodge theory

 In this subsection we extend certain results of \cite{MR2137952} on the categories of strongly divisible modules with coefficients and descent data to the case of lattices in potentially semistable Galois representations with Hodge--Tate weights in $[0,p-2]$ (\cite{MR2137952} works only with representations with Hodge--Tate weights in $[0,1]$).
 We do not attempt to work in the same level of generality as \cite{MR2137952}, and in particular we only allow coefficients in the ring of integers of a finite extension of $\Qp$.

 We begin by recalling some results from Section~2.2 of \cite{MR2137952}.
 Let $p$ be an odd prime and let $E$ and $K$ be finite extensions of $\Qp$ inside $\Qpbar$.
+(Throughout this section $K$ will be a field, rather than a maximal compact subgroup as in section \ref{sec:repr-theory}.)
 Let $K_0$ be the maximal unramified subfield of $K$, so that $K_0=W(k)[1/p]$, where $k$ is the residue field of $K$.
 Let $\phi \in \Gal(K_0/\qp)$ denote the arithmetic Frobenius.
 Let $K/K'$ be a Galois extension, with $K'$ a field lying between $\Qp$ and $K$.
 Fix the uniformiser $p\in\Qp$, so we have a fixed embedding $\Bst\into\BdR$.